Hindi in Pakistan

 "Pakistan's Hindi" written in both Urdu and Hindi.

 Modern Standard Hindi is mutually intelligible with Urdu, the national and official language of Pakistan.
 Both are standard registers of the Hindustani language.
 As a result of linguistic and cultural similarities, Hindi has had notable influences in Pakistan and is taught as an academic subject in some institutions; before the partition of colonial India, Hindi was taught at major universities in the provinces that came to form Pakistan.
 While Hindi and Urdu both have a predominantly Indic (Indo-Aryan) base, Hindi uses more Sanskrit (old Indic) words in its educated vocabulary while Urdu incorporates more Arabic, Persian, and a few Turkic (all non-Indic) words for the same.
-Most poetry, ghazals, qawalis & lyrics use many Urdu words.
+Most poetry, ghazals, qawalis and lyrics use many Urdu words.

 History

 Before the partition of British India, Hindi was spoken in the region forming Pakistan by the Hindus and Sikhs residing there.
 It was taught across school and university levels, mainly in Punjab and Sindh, such as in Government College, Forman Christian College, Dyal Singh College, and Karachi University.
-At Oriental College, research departments in Urdu, Hindi and Punjabi were founded in 1928, though Urdu, Hindi, Punjabi and Pashto were studied there since its founding in 1870.
+At Oriental College, research departments in Urdu, Hindi and Punjabi were founded in 1928, though Urdu, Hindi and Punjabi were studied there since its founding in 1870.

-The Hindi Pracharini Sabha regularly organized debates in Hindi in major cities of the Punjab, such as Lahore, Sargodha, and Rawalpindi.
+The Hindi Pracharini Sabha regularly organised debates in Hindi in major cities of the Punjab, such as Lahore, Sargodha, and Rawalpindi.

 After the partition of colonial India, most of these communities left for what became independent India; prominent Hindi writers with origins in Pakistan include Bhisham Sahni, Shailendra, Hullad Moradabadi, Uday Bhanu Hans, Narendra Mohan and others.
 Conversely, some first-generation Pakistanis who migrated from India during Pakistan's independence in 1947 were familiar with Hindi and the Devanagari script.

 Urdu was long associated with the Muslims of the subcontinent by virtue of its historical development and the Urdu movement.
 During the Pakistan Movement, it was given preference over Hindi as their lingua franca and thus achieved official status in Pakistan.

 Academic study

 Hindi has drawn increasing focus as an academic subject.
 There is a growing trend of Hindi experts and the availability of texts in Pakistan.
 Many Hindi instructors migrated from India, or were educated at Indian universities.

 The Department of Hindi at the National University of Modern Languages (NUML) in Islamabad was established in 1973.
-It became the first university department in Pakistan to provide certificates, diplomas, language courses, Masters and PhD degrees in Hindi, including the country's first Hindi MPhil degree.
+It became the first university department in Pakistan to provide certificates, diplomas, language courses, Master's and DPhil degrees in Hindi, including the country's first Hindi MPhil degree.
 It has provided instruction to Pakistani as well as foreign students.

 The Hindi Department at the University of the Punjab in Lahore has roots going back to the establishment of the Oriental College; however, it wasn't until 1983 that accredited courses were started.
 The department awards both undergraduate and postgraduate Hindi courses.
 At the University of Punjab's Centre for South Asian Studies, Hindi is a mandatory subject for those pursuing an MPhil in regional languages.

 The University of Karachi also once had a Hindi department, which was later closed.